HTB - Vintage

 * Services: DNS - KERBEROS - RPC - LDAP - LDAPS - SMB - winRM

-* Important notes: Domain: vintage.htb
+* Important notes: Domain: vintage.htbhosts file

 Update the hosts file to avoid encountering any issues when authenticating to the domain